 Take things a step further and feature your clients or customers so that your Instagram followers can see actual people who have benefitted from working with you or making a purchase from your business.
-If you offer a service, you can share examples of your client work or testimonials from your clients so that your Instagram followers can get a sense of who you’ve worked with in the past and see how you have helped them.
+If you offer a service, you can share examples of your work for clients or testimonials from your clients so that your Instagram followers can get a sense of who you’ve worked for in the past and see how you have helped them.
 If you sell a product, you can share customer images (with permission, of course!) so that your followers can see how people are actually using your products in real life.

 Promote Your Content

 As a creative entrepreneur, you are probably creating a lot of different types of content.
-Instagram can be a great place to share your content from other places – so if you are publishing blog posts, recording podcast episodes, creating Youtube videos, doing Facebook lives, sending email newsletters, or creating any other types of content, you can share previews / snippets / excerpts from these with your followers on Instagram as well.
-Don’t assume that just because someone follows you on Instagram that they also read your blog or listen to your podcast or subscribe to your newsletter – Instagram can be a great way to repurpose content and to also promote your other channels.
+Instagram can be a great place to share your content from other places – so if you are publishing blog posts, recording podcast episodes, creating Youtube videos, doing Facebook lives, sending email newsletters, or creating any other types of content, you can share previews/snippets/excerpts from these with your followers on Instagram as well.
+Don’t assume that just because someone follows you on Instagram that they also read your blog or listen to your podcast or subscribe to your newsletter – Instagram can be a great way to repurpose content and to also promote your other channels!

-Quick tip: make sure that it’s easy for your Instagram followers to find the “full version” of the posts / videos / podcasts / etc. that you share.
+Quick tip: make sure that it’s easy for your Instagram followers to find the “full version” of the posts/videos/podcasts / etc. that you share.
 Create easy to type bit.ly links or optimize the link in your bio to tell people where to go.

 Engage Your Audience

-The best thing about Instagram (in our humble opinion) is that it allows you to engage with your audience on a regular basis.
-People want to connect with you but you have to give them something to connect with if you want to them to engage.
+The best thing about Instagram (in our humble opinion) is that it allows you to engage with your audience on a regular basis!
+People want to connect with you but you have to give them something to connect with if you want them to engage.
 The easiest way to do this is just by sharing your thoughts on something and then asking questions.
 For example, maybe you share that you struggle with productivity and the different things you’ve tried in order to be more productive, then ask your followers for their best productivity tips.
 Or you can keep things simple and ask “this or that” or “what’s your favorite” type questions to give your followers an easy way to engage with you.

 Start a Series